bodonlp/bodonlp.github.io/index.md

 1. BodoTokenizer - A Bodo sentence tokenizer.
 [Link](https://github.com/bodonlp/bodo-tokenizer)

 ## Contact
 In case of any query or potential collaboration feel free to contact Sanjib Narzary, Asst.
-Professor, Department of Computer Science & Engineering, CIT Kokrajhar [san@cit.ac.in](san@cit.ac.in).
+Professor, Department of Computer Science & Engineering, CIT Kokrajhar at [san@cit.ac.in](san@cit.ac.in).